 The behavior of the interrupt output is controlled by Bit 13 in Control Register 3.
-In default mode (Bit 13 = 0), $\overline{\text{INT}}$ operates as a data available interrupt ( $\overline{\text{DAV}}$ ).
-When the AD7879/AD7889 finish a conversion or a conversion sequence, the interrupt is asserted to let the host know that new ADC data is available in the result registers.
+In default mode (Bit 13 = 0), \overline{INT} operates as a data available interrupt (\overline{DAV}).
+When the AD7879W finishes a conversion or a conversion sequence, the interrupt is asserted to let the host know that new ADC data is available in the result registers.

-While the ADC is idle or is converting, $\overline{DAV}$ is high.
-When the ADC finishes converting and new data has been written to the result registers, $\overline{DAV}$ goes low.
-Reading the result registers resets $\overline{DAV}$ to a high condition. $\overline{DAV}$ is also reset if a new conversion is started by the AD7879/AD7889 because the timer expired.
-The host reads the result registers only when $\overline{DAV}$ is low.
-To ensure correct operation of the $\overline{DAV}$ mode when using the SPI interface, it is necessary to write 0x0000 to Register 0x81 after a set of register reads.
-This write clears the internal data read signal.
+While the ADC is idle or is converting, \overline{DAV} is high.
+When the ADC has finished converting and new data has been written to the result registers, \overline{DAV} goes low.
+Reading the result registers resets \overline{DAV} to a high condition. \overline{DAV} is also reset if a new conversion is started by the AD7879W because the timer expired.
+The host should read the result registers only when \overline{DAV} is low.
+To ensure correct operation of the \overline{DAV} mode when using the SPI interface, it is necessary to write 0x0000 to Register 0x81 after a set of register reads.
+This clears the internal data read signal.